 Tips and tricks

-- Muddle mint leaves lightly with a wooden spoon while stirring to release flavor into the simple syrup.
+Muddle mint leaves - Use a wooden spoon and lightly muddle while stirring to release mint flavor into the simple syrup.

-How long does homemade lemonade last?
-Lemonade will keep for about 3 to 4 days stored in the refrigerator, but flavor is best within about a day of preparing.
-Flavor and quality continue to decrease each day.
+Lemonade will keep for about 5 days or more when stored in the refrigerator, but flavor is best within the first day or two of preparing.

-Freeze your pineapple mine lemonade concentrate in a freezer-safe container for three months or more.
+Yes, lemonade can be frozen for up to 3 months in a freezer-safe container.
+To save space, make a concentrate by preparing the simple syrup and juices, omitting the remainder of the water.
 To thaw, transfer to the refrigerator to thaw overnight, or transfer to the countertop to thaw for several hours.
-Add the listed water to your concentrate, stir, and serve.
+Add water to your concentrate, stir, and serve.

 Recommended